Hrithik2211/quiz_app/README.md

 Running the app on local development server.

-•	After installation execute cd quiz_app command
+•	After installation execute this command on command prompt: cd quiz_app command

 •	Then execute python manage.py runserver.